yugokato/pytest-data-loader/README.md

 > - Specify `recursive=True` to include files in subdirectories

 ## Lazy Loading

 Lazy loading is enabled by default for all data loaders to improve efficiency, especially with large datasets.
 During test collection, pytest receives a lazy object as a test parameter instead of the actual data.
 The data is resolved only when it is needed during test setup.
 If you need to disable this behavior for a specific test, pass `lazy_loading=False` to the data loader.

 > [!NOTE]
 > Lazy loading for the `@parametrize` loader works slightly differently from other loaders.
 Since Pytest needs to know
 > the total number of parameters in advance, the plugin still needs to inspect the file data and split it once during
 > test collection phase.
-But once it's done, those part data will not be kept as parameter values and will be loaded
+But once it's done, the split data will not be kept as parameter values and will be loaded
 > lazily later.

 ## File Reader